hmi-digital/bot_platform/README.md

 Bot: Please tell me what city do you want to travel?
 User: I want to start from Atlanta
 Bot: And for how many persons?
-User: How is weather in Atlanata?
+User: How is weather in Atlanta?
 Bot: The temperature in Atlanta is 21.54 degrees. for how many persons?
 User: for 4 persons
 Bot: When do you want to leave?